 There are duplicate client IDs in the Symantec Endpoint Protection Manager (SEPM) database.
 This occurs after deploying multiple Windows computers, virtual or physical, by cloning a base hard drive image that includes a Symantec Endpoint Protection (SEP) client.

-Additionally, there is a possibility, that SEPM reports show threats from multiple machines under one client name.
-This may lead to perception that there are more detections than shown in local client logs.
+SEPM reports may also show threats from multiple computers under a single client name.
+This may lead to the perception that there are more detections than shown in local client logs.

-Duplicate Symantec Endpoint Protection client IDs occur if the base image was not prepared for cloning.
-For more information, read How to prepare an Endpoint Protection client for cloning.
+Duplicate client IDs occur if the base image was not prepared for cloning.
+For more information, see How to prepare an Endpoint Protection client for cloning.

 This issue is fixed in Symantec Endpoint Protection 14.2 RU1.
 For information on how to obtain the latest build of Symantec Endpoint Protection, see Download the latest version of Symantec Endpoint Protection.

-SEP manager and Windows clients version 14.0 MP1 and newer can automatically correct duplicate IDs using optional conf.properties parameters:
+SEPM and Windows clients version 14.0 MP1 and later can automatically correct duplicate client IDs using optional conf.properties parameters:

 C:\Program Files\Symantec\Symantec Endpoint Protection Manager\tomcat\etc

 The duplicate hardware ID (HWID) detection mechanism in SEP 14.0 MP1 and newer is enabled by adding "scm.duplicatedhwkey.fix.enabled=true" to conf.properties at the SEPM.
 The defaults are count=3 and range=86400000 (24 hours in milliseconds) -- i.e. if a SEPM response code 468 is triggered 3 times within 24 hours for a specific client, then that client would be considered a duplicate and would be sent a 470 response code.
 Upon receiving a 470 response code, the client (if version 14 MP1 and newer) would automatically regenerate its ID before re-attempting registration with the SEPM.